ruffrey/symbolic-logic-site/contents/about.md

 view: none
 ---

-**Symbolic Logic** is a small business development company in Sacramento, California run by Jeff Parrish.
+Hi, my name is Jeff Parrish and **Symbolic Logic** is a small software development shop in Sacramento, California.

+I enjoy attacking hard problems with simplicity and compromise.
+Experienced with engineering user experiences, REST and socket based APIs (TCP, RPC, Web Sockets), email/SMTP, WebRTC, and learning more about voice-over-IP every day.

+The toolset du jour is Node.js, React.js, and Golang.

-Lean, minimum viable solutions are a way of life.
-The route to a solid MVP means sticking to goals and deadlines, letting go of distractions, and adjusting to customer feedback.
+Successful projects mean sticking to goals and deadlines, letting go of distractions, and adjusting to customer feedback.
+Writing code is the easy and fun part.

-One or two developers with the right skills and mindset can outproduce a large team.
-This is the foundation of Symbolic Logic.

 Some projects: